What Are We Waiting For?: Background

 On 11 October 2021, For King & Country announced that What Are We Waiting For? would be their fifth album, slated for release on 11 March 2022, while also announcing their tour to promote the album.
 The album contains thirteen original tracks and marks their first full-length project of new music since Burn the Ships (2018).
 On 7 January 2022, For King & Country released the album track listing accompanying the album pre-order announcement, indicating that previously released singles "Relate" and "For God Is with Us" were included on the album, as well as their 2020 hit single "Together" alongside Tori Kelly and Kirk Franklin.
 Additional guest appearances on the album included Dante Bowe and Sleeping at Last.
 What Are We Waiting For? was released on 11 March 2022, with the duo performing songs from the album at the Vines Center during Liberty University's Convocation in Lynchburg, Virginia.

 What Are We Waiting For? marks the first time that duo has chosen an album title that does not relate to a track on the album, Joel Smallbone explaining: "First of all, we want the album to be received and digested as an entire piece, rather than as a collection with a title track.
 But also, because there was something in the question 'what are we waiting for?' that really had pinged Luke and me in the process.
 And I think it means something different for all of us.
 My personal 'what are we waiting for?' is that I am waiting for the moment when I'm not waiting for something.
 And I think that part of the beauty of the question is that you find yourself in it."

+On 16 June 2023, the band released the single "What Are We Waiting For?", which had not previously been a track on an album.
+On 10 August, the band announced the deluxe version of the album alongside the release of the music video for "What Are We Waiting For?".
+It is released on 15 September, and feature 4 additional songs, including "What Are We Waiting For?", collaborations with Hillary Scott and Jordin Sparks on "For God Is with Us" and "Love Me Like I Am", respectively, and an unreleased track, titled "Better Man".